censusreporter/census-api/DATA_UPDATES.md

     - census_metadata_load.sql
         - add COPYs

+    - Erata with table metadata:
         - Discover that the shells .xls file they include is actually an .xlsx and that python xlrd can't read the formatting info
             - Use Excel to save it as a normal .xls and replace the file
         - Discover that Census added a worksheet to the shells .xls file that is formatted completely differently
             - Use Excel to move Sheet2 before Sheet1
-    - The `ACS_1yr_Seq_Table_Number_Lookup.xls` for 2014 does not reflect the changes in [the new survey](https://www.census.gov/programs-surveys/acs/technical-documentation/table-and-geography-changes/2014/1-year.html), but the [text/CSV version](http://www2.census.gov/programs-surveys/acs/summary_file/2014/documentation/user_tools/ACS_1yr_Seq_Table_Number_Lookup.txt) does
+        - The `ACS_1yr_Seq_Table_Number_Lookup.xls` for 2014 does not reflect the changes in [the new survey](https://www.census.gov/programs-surveys/acs/technical-documentation/table-and-geography-changes/2014/1-year.html), but the [text/CSV version](http://www2.census.gov/programs-surveys/acs/summary_file/2014/documentation/user_tools/ACS_1yr_Seq_Table_Number_Lookup.txt) does so I converted it to an XLS with Excel so that the rest of my existing process would work

     - Generate the 'precomputed' metadata stuff.
 From census-table-metadata:
         - make